Experience-Monks/math-as-code/PYTHON-README.md

 As you can see, it uses `j` to denote the imaginary unit, instead of `i`.

+The **conjugate** of a complex number is flipping the plus in the middle to minus.

 Just as complex numbers can be interpreted as a sort of wrapper around tuples of reals, a complex number data type wraps two floats.
 Numpy uses this to implement complex numbers of different sizes/precisions.